aprildenise/bullethell-game/README.md

 * Added another Post Processing effect to the scene.
 * Gave Laser a Charge Up and a charge up animation.
 * Working on giving a charge up to the sword.

+06/18/2020 - Day 29, 48 hours
+* Created a new branch for prototyping
+* Added Surge and WhiteCity assets
+* Implemented basic FXs for some projectile-obstacle interactions